swiftlang/swift/docs/Resilience.rst

   methods.
 Doing this resiliently requires load-time checking.  vtable for non-defaulted methods, ? for rest?

-* union - set of directly represented cases
+* enum - set of directly represented cases

-* union elements - directly represented vs. injection/projection.
+* enum elements - directly represented vs. injection/projection.

 * enum - called out so that we can have an extensible thing that promises no data fields.
 Always an i32 when resilient.